 The nagamaki is a type of sword developed from the Odachi but has the reach of a polearm too.
 It offers versatile combat techniques, and has the cutting power and technique of a sword with the reach of a longer weapon/polearm.

-To appreciate the heft and greatness of this sword, by just reading here, it is around 70% longer than a more usual long katana, and around 50% wider, and thicker, thus, likely six to eight times heavier.
-Once mounted it is likely the most impressive, original, and early samurai sword you will ever likely see or handle, a true behemoth of a museum piece.
+To appreciate the heft and greatness of this sword, by just reading here, the blades polished cutting edge is around 70% longer than a more usual long katana, and around 50% wider, and thicker, thus, likely six to eight times heavier.
+Is is already massively impressive un-mounted in its fittings but, once mounted it is likely the most impressive, original, and early samurai sword you will ever likely see or handle, a true behemoth of a museum piece.

 *The Tokugawa shogunate did not issue a single, specific edict exclusively to reduce sword lengths but rather, in 1603, shortly after establishing the Tokugawa Shogunate, they enacted strict regulations that mandated all swords—including the massive no-dachi (field swords) and nagamaki, —be restricted to a specific, shorter length.